 Announcements of the winners will occur by the end of May.
-Recipients are expected to complete their project/activity by August.
-30, 2018.
-The award will be presented at the Fall 2017 WaSLA (Washington State Literacy Association) Conference, and includes complimentary registration to the conference.
+Recipients are expected to complete their project/activity by August 30, 2021.
+The award will be presented at the Fall 2020 WaSLA (Washington State Literacy Association) Conference and includes complimentary registration to the conference.
 Recipients will speak briefly about their award at this event.
-Award recipients must submit a report to the award selection committee by August 30, 2018 about how the funds were used.
-While WaSLA will provide free registration to the 2017 Conference, any additional expenses (transportation, meals, and housing) will be borne by the winner or paid for out of the initial award.
+While WaSLA will provide free registration to the 2020 Conference, any additional expenses (transportation, meals, and housing) will be borne by the winner or paid for out of the initial award.

 E-mail application to: Megan Sloan, Committee Chair at firstname.lastname@example.org

-Click on the link for the application for the Bonnie Campbell Hill Award: BCH award 2017
+CLICK HERE for the application for the Bonnie Campbell Hill Award.